What is a mortgage broker and do you need one?, by Matt Stevens

 As we’ve mentioned, there are some mortgage brokers who are tied to a particular bank or building society, limiting the range of products they can offer you and the diversity of deals you can access.
 By establishing early on whether an advisor is only able to offer one lender’s deals, you can quickly spot those that will only give you a small slice of the market.

-Depending on your own personal needs, you may wish to find out how long a mortgage broker will take to complete the research and application process.
-If you have a deadline in mind, it’s always worth mentioning early on to see if the broker can provide a fast-track service to ensure you have your finances in place on time.
+Depending on your needs, you may wish to find out how long a mortgage broker will take to complete the research and application process.
+If you have a deadline in mind, it’s always worth mentioning this early on to see if the broker can provide a fast-track service to ensure you have your finances in place on time.

-Most mortgage providers require you to have certain insurance in place before finalising any deal, so it’s worth finding out whether your mortgage broker can also provide advice and recommendations in this area, too.
-By going through a broker for insurance, you can confirm that the right cover will be in place for completion, as well as saving yourself a lot of time researching and applying elsewhere.
+Most mortgage providers require you to have certain insurance in place before finalising any deal, so it’s worth finding out whether your mortgage broker can provide advice and recommendations in this area, too.
+By going through a broker for insurance, you can confirm that the right cover will be in place for completion, as well as save yourself a lot of time researching and applying elsewhere.
 Your mortgage advisor will have taken the time to get to know your circumstances, so they will be best placed to recommend the most suitable insurance for you.

 When a mortgage provider recommends a product for you, don’t be afraid to ask them why they think that this particular deal is right for you.
-A good broker will be able to break the details of the product down for you and explain why this would be a good match.
+A good broker will be able to break the details of the product down and explain why this would be a good match.
 This way, you can always be sure that you will have a clear picture of your options.

 For many people, getting the right mortgage for their home is not the end of their relationship with their mortgage broker.
-Even though your deal is the right match to begin with, you may want to review it periodically to make sure that it continues to offer good value.
+Even if your deal is the right match to begin with, you may want to review it periodically to make sure that it continues to offer good value.
 If a better option becomes available, a good broker will be more than happy to help you review your options and find an alternative.
 Plus, if you ever decide to move home, buy a second home, or purchase a buy-to-let property, your advisor should be able to help.

 Here at The Mortgage Genie, our team is highly experienced in all types of mortgage brokerage, so we will be able to assist beyond the purchase of your home.
-Whether you wish to move, purchase a buy-to-let, remortgage, or something else in the future, we can help you achieve your goals.
+Whether you wish to move, purchase a buy-to-let, remortgage, or do something else in the future, we can help you achieve your goals.

 We hope this guide has helped you to understand what a mortgage broker can do and if this type of service can benefit your property purchase.
 Looking to find out more about the industry?
 It’s worth taking a look at our other mortgage guides, as they’re packed full of useful information